kdabwl/SmallObjects/README.md

 &nbsp;&nbsp;inHierarchyLeq: String ifTrue: [theMethod := String>>#<].
 &nbsp;self subclassResponsibility</pre>
-Instead of telling the &lt;`type`&gt; to the compiler, I propose to raise the practiced '*' prefix in message categories out of anonymity by naming the conceptual module in which implementors appear (separated by a middot), examples:<pre>
+Instead of telling the &lt;`type`&gt; to the compiler, I propose to raise the practiced '*' prefix in message categories out of anonymity by naming the conceptual module (selector namespace) in which implementors appear (separated by a middot), examples:<pre>
 &nbsp;&nbsp;3 num·< 4
 &nbsp;&nbsp;'bad' seq·< 'good'</pre>
 So the above can now read Magnitude (etc) methodsFor: 'num·comparing', SequenceableCollection (etc) methodsFor: 'seq·comparing' and: the compiler still knows the rest & the runtime less often finds doesNotUnderstand & the IDE can assist (has context for making suggestions) and/or reject/default ambigous expressions; also the Debugger can help and find that 'bad' < 'good' belongs to the seq·comparing layer, which is to be highlighted in software composition.